Pythm/ad-Lightwand/info.md

         orLater: 'sunrise + 00:15:00'
       - time: '20:00:00'
         fixed: True
+        state: turn_off
 ```

+> [!TIP]
+> There are ready logs commented out with # to easily log changes to times done by the app.
+Search code for: `Check if your times are acting as planned.
+Uncomment line below to get logging on time change`.
+Just uncomment the log line to see what changes the app does to your timing.

 ## Motion behaviour
 Configure `motionlights` to change light based on motion sensors in room.
 A minimum configuration to have the light turn on if lux constraints and conditions are met is: